adrielcafe/voyager/README.md

     <a href="https://en.wikipedia.org/wiki/USS_Voyager_(Star_Trek)">Voyager</a>: Compose on Warp Speed
 </h1>

-**Voyager** is a pragmatic navigation library built for, and seamlessly integrated with, [Jetpack Compose](https://developer.android.com/jetpack/compose).
+**Voyager** is a lightweight and pragmatic navigation library built for, and seamlessly integrated with, [Jetpack Compose](https://developer.android.com/jetpack/compose).

 Turn on the Warp Drive and enjoy the trek 🖖